4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Conclusions

 Furthermore, fermionic holoraumy and the gadget seem to point to an adinkra-level distinction between the dWvH and \nmSG~multiplets and the OS and \nmSG~multiplets.
 We know of course that a key difference in 4D, $\mathcal{N}=1$ is that the dynamical fields of the \nmSG~ multiplet have spins $(2,3/2)$ rather than $(3/2,1)$ of the matter gravitino multiplets.
 We pointed out some features of the gadgets for values of the supergravity parameter $n=-1$, $n=-1/3$ and $n=0$ which correspond to cases where \nmSG~ becomes part of a tower of higher spin that extends to $\mathcal{N}=2$ SUSY~\cite{SFSG,Gates:1996xs,GK1,GK2,GK3}, reduces to old-minimal supergravity~\cite{SFSG}, and reduces to new-minimal supergravity~\cite{Buchbinder:2002gh}, respectively.

 A precise relationship between fermionic holoraumy and the gadget and spin of the higher dimensional system is still unknown.
-We look to uncover such precise spin-holography relationships not only through more research of these $20 \times 20$ multiplets, but also into $12 \times 12$ multiplets of 4D, $\mathcal{N}=1$ supersymmetry, as well as higher spin mutliplets as in~\cite{Gates:1996xs,GK1,GK2,GK3}.
-There are four $12 \times 12$ representations of 4D, $\mathcal{N}=1$ off-shell supersymmetry, and of these only one (CLS) has the fermionic auxiliary field redefinition symmetry similiar to that presented in this work.
+We look to uncover such precise spin--holography relationships not only through more research of these $20 \times 20$ multiplets, but also into $12 \times 12$ multiplets of 4D, $\mathcal{N}=1$ supersymmetry, as well as higher spin mutliplets as in~\cite{Gates:1996xs,GK1,GK2,GK3}.
+There are four $12 \times 12$ representations of 4D, $\mathcal{N}=1$ off-shell supersymmetry, and of these only one (CLS) has the fermionic auxiliary field redefinition symmetry similar to that presented in this work.
 This analysis is already being done and we hope to complete it soon.
-In addition, it would be interesting to see what other gadgets such as those described in~\cite{Gates:2018pxb} and~\cite{Friend:2018ree} encode for the $12 \times 12$, $20 \times 20$, and higher spin multiplets.
+In addition, it would be interesting to see what other gadgets, such as those described in~\cite{Gates:2018pxb,Friend:2018ree}, encode for the $12 \times 12$, $20 \times 20$, and higher spin multiplets.
+In future works, with the $12 \times 12$ and higher spin multiplets, we look for more data to use with the $20 \times 20$ gadget data presented in this work to fix a canonical nodal field definition convention that remains consistent among all multiplets and perhaps to fix the diagonal Lagrangian parameters that will continue to be present in higher spin multiplets.